shenwei356/kmcp/docs/tutorial/profiling.md

 **Methods**

-1. We use the two-stage taxonomy assignment algorithm in [MegaPath](https://doi.org/10.1186/s12864-020-06875-6) to reduce the false positive of ambiguous matches.
+1. Reference genomes can be splitted into fragments when computing k-mers (sketches), which could help to increase the specificity via a threshold, i.e., the minimal proportion of matched fragments (`-p`/--min-frags-prop). (***highly recommended***) Another flag `-d/--max-frags-cov-stdev` further reduces false positives.
-2. Multi-aligned queries are proportionally assigned to references with the strategy in [Metalign](https://doi.org/10.1186/s13059-020-02159-0).
+2. We require part of the uniquely matched reads of a reference having high similarity, i.e., with high confidence for decreasing the false positive rate.
-4. More strategies are adopted to increase accuracy.
+3. We also use the two-stage taxonomy assignment algorithm in [MegaPath](https://doi.org/10.1186/s12864-020-06875-6) to reduce the false positive of ambiguous matches.
-5. Reference genomes can be splitted into fragments when computing k-mers (sketches), which could help to increase the specificity via a threshold, i.e., the minimal proportion of matched fragments (`-p/--min-frags-prop`).
+4. Multi-aligned queries are proportionally assigned to references with a similar strategy in [Metalign](https://doi.org/10.1186/s13059-020-02159-0).
-6. Input files are parsed 3 times, therefore STDIN is not supported.
+5. Input files are parsed three times, therefore STDIN is not supported.

 **Accuracy notes**: